-Arjo's offering of know-how, equipment and solutions generates values that contribute to a sustainable future within healthcare.
-Based on a regular materiality analysis, an active sustainability agenda is pursued through the Arjo Sustainability Framework 2030 in three focus areas: a sustainable offering throughout the value chain, a responsible company and an attractive workplace.
+Ario's offering of know-how, equipment and solutions generates values that contribute to a sustainable future within healthcare.
+Based on a regular materiality analysis, an active sustainability agenda is pursued through the Arjo Sustainability Framework 2030.
+This framework comprises three main areas: a sustainable offering throughout the value chain, a responsible company and an attractive workplace.
 Arjo ensures that approved activities are implemented through clear governance and a systematic work process.
-The sustainability agenda is pursued by the Management Team, and the Board regularly studies reports to support the development of key initiatives.
+The sustainability agenda is pursued by the Management Team, and the Board regularly studies reports to support the development of key initiatives, and the Board is responsible for the Sustainability Report.
 Arjo is working to modify the sustainability reporting process in accordance with the Global Reporting Initiative (GRI) guidelines, and reports will be prepared in accordance with GRI from 2022.